espruino/EspruinoTools/README.md

 });
 ```

-**Note:** this module is currently a bit noisy - it prints a lot of debug
+**Note:** this module is currently prints a lot of debug
 information to `console.log` when working.

 Internals
 ---------

 This isn't well documented right now, but basically:

-* You have a bunch of source files that are automatically run
+* You have a bunch of source files that are automatically loaded by `index.js`
 * These add things to `Espruino.Core` or `Espruino.Plugins`
+* They also register themselves as `processors` with `Espruino.addProcessor`.
+For instance you might register for `"transformForEspruino"` in which case you can do something to the JS code before it's finally sent to Espruino.
-* You then call into those to do what you want
+* You then call into `Espruino.Core.X` or `Espruino.Plugins.Y` to do what you want

 It's not ideal for node.js, but was designed to run in the Web browser for the [Espruino Web IDE](http://www.github.com/espruino/EspruinoWebIDE)